clux/symlink/README.md

  "cd ./wrappers && npm link tap",
  "cd ./wrappers && npm link"
 ]
 ```

-Without the `-d` flag, these commands would be executed in this order.
+Without the dry-run `-d` flag, these commands would be executed sequentially in this order.

-You can see the most independent modules gets their missing dependencies installed first, then gets npm linked so the more requiring modules can npm link in these.
+The most independent modules gets their missing dependencies installed first, then gets npm linked so the more requiring modules can npm link in these.

 If you have a local/chowned install of node (such that creating links to globally installed modules can be done sans-sudo) then `symlink` can run sudo free too.

+## Globally linked modules
+If you want to use one globally available package everywhere, say [tap](https://npmjs.org/package/tap) for tests, then you can specify `-g tap` to `npm link tap` in all modules that has tap listed as a dependency.

+## Try before you buy
+After cloning a bunch of node git repos, you can see how it would link these together first by running symlink with the dry-run `-d` flag.

 ## License
 MIT-Licensed.
 See LICENSE file for details.